psampaz/slice/README.md

     ```

 6. Use genny to generate tests for all Go's built in types:

     ```
     cat min_genny_test.go | genny gen Type=BUILTINS > min_test.go
     ```

-    This step will generate a file min_test.go with the following content:
+    This step will generate a file min_test.go with test for each one of Go's built in types.

+7. Remove tests for non applicable types.

+8. Adjust the tests for each one of the types.